 The Company designated its subsidiaries as equity investments as at FVOCI.
 The carrying amounts of the equity investments were determined based on value in use, determined by discounting the future cash flows to be generated.
-The non-current loan to subsidiary is unsecured, bears interest at 1.15% per annum, has no fixed terms of repayment and is not repayable within the next 12 months from reporting date.
+On 1 January 2021, the Company designated a loan of S\$2,018,000 due from Intraco Trading Pte Ltd ("ITPL") as quasi equity in nature.
+Interest was chargeable at 1.15% - 4.48% (2021: 1.15%) per annum and has no fixed terms of repayment.